-- In a blender, add the chickpeas, roasted garlic, tahina, cumin, salt and lemon juice.
-Give it a whir for about a minute to incorporate it all.
-Go by sound, when the blender sounds like its contents are running smooth, then pop it open.
+In a blender, add the chickpeas, minced garlic, tahina, cumin, salt, and lemon juice.
+Give it a whir to incorporate it all.

-- Using a spatula or tablespoon, mix everything inside the blender.
-There might still be bits of chickpeas that haven’t creamed- don’t worry!
+Using a spatula or tablespoon, mix everything inside the blender.
+There might still be bits of chickpeas that haven't creamed- don't worry!
 Add a tablespoon of water and blend.
 Open, taste, adjust the salt or add more tahina if you like your hummus nutty.
 If it looks a bit dry/chunky, then add the second tablespoon of water.
-Blend.
+Blend until smooth.

-- Add the teaspoon of olive oil and pulse the hummus.
+Add the teaspoon of olive oil and pulse the hummus until combined.

-- Spoon out into a bowl, drizzle some olive oil and sprinkle some paprika powder over.
+Spoon out into a bowl, drizzle some olive oil and sprinkle some paprika powder over to garnish.